 ‘I use photography to bring people closer to nature.’

-Widely published in magazines worldwide, he is the author of seven photography books and a multi-award winning in the Wildlife Photographer of the Year competition.
-Since 2009, Stefano is a regular contributing photographer for National Geographic Magazine.
+Widely published in magazines worldwide, he’s the author of eight photography books and a multi-award winner in the Wildlife Photographer of the Year.
+Stefano is a regular contributing photographer for National Geographic magazine.
 He lives with his wife Stéphanie and their children Rémi and Bahia in the Aosta Valley, Italy.